Coding Guidelines

 Using traits:

-trait Jumpable {
+trait Jumpable {Using structural types:

 def jump() : Unit { print("Jumping!") }